ankitects/anki-manual/src/deck-options.md

 before you start adjusting the options.
 Please make sure you understand the options before changing them, as mistakes can reduce Anki's effectiveness.

-On desktop, do any of the following to open deck options:
+On your computer, do any of the following to open deck options:

 - Click the gear icon on the Decks screen.
 - Select a deck on the Decks screen, and then click **Options**